 Absence from school for one day, or even from one class period, without acceptable cause, is considered truancy.
 Acceptable cause may include, with appropriate documentation, but is not limited to: in-school or out of school suspension, required religious observations, hospitalization, doctor’s written order for homestay, or death in the immediate family.
-Other situations may constitute acceptable cause and will be reviewed for approval on a case-by-case basis by the headmaster.
+Other situations may constitute acceptable cause and will be reviewed for approval on a case-by-case basis by the Headmaster.

 Evidence of habitual truancy includes, but is not necessarily limited to:

-•Failure of parent/guardian to ensure that his/her child attends school or classes as required by law.
+- Failure of parent/guardian to ensure that his/her child attends school or classes as required by law.

-•In grades K-8, ten (10) or more absences from classes during a school year or
+- In grades K-8, ten (10) or more absences from classes during a school year or

-•In grades 9-12, five (5) or more absences from semester classes or ten (10) or more absences from yearlong classes.
+- In grades 9-12, five (5) or more absences from semester classes or ten (10) or more absences from year-long classes.

-When children are not in the classroom, consistent and sustainable learning is impeded.
 PCA staff and administration will communicate with parents/guardians regarding attendance in the following manner:

-•After 10 accumulated unexcused absences in a school year, the headmaster or the headmaster’s designee shall review any report or investigation prepared under G.S.
+- After 10 accumulated unexcused absences in a school year, the Headmaster or the Headmaster’s designee shall review any report or investigation prepared under G.S.
 115C-381 and shall confer with the student and the student’s parent, guardian, or custodian, if possible, to determine whether the parent, guardian, or custodian has received notification pursuant to this section and made a good faith effort to comply with the law.
-If the headmaster/designee determines that the parent, guardian, or custodian has not made a good faith effort to comply with the law, the headmaster shall notify the district attorney and the director of social services of the county where the child resides.
-If the headmaster/designee determine that the parent, guardian, or custodian has made a good faith effort to comply with the law, the headmaster may file a complaint with the juvenile court counselor (https://www.ncdps.gov/sbc/sbc.cfm?cty=cleveland-27) pursuant to Chapter 7B of the General Statutes that the child is habitually absent from school without a valid excuse.
+If the Headmaster/designee determines that the parent, guardian, or custodian has not made a good faith effort to comply with the law, the Headmaster shall notify the district attorney and the director of social services of the county where the child resides.
+If the Headmaster/designee determine that the parent, guardian, or custodian has made a good faith effort to comply with the law, the headmaster may file a complaint with the juvenile court counselor (https://www.ncdps.gov/sbc/sbc.cfm?cty=cleveland-27) pursuant to Chapter 7B of the General Statutes that the child is habitually absent from school without a valid excuse.
 Upon receiving notification by the headmaster/designee, the director of social services shall determine whether to undertake an investigation under G.S.
 7B-302.